voxel51/fiftyone/docs/source/recipes/fiftyone_terminology.rst

    :widths: 20 80

    * - **FiftyOne**
-     - The open-source framework, the core library, and the Python SDK
+     - The :ref:`open-source framework <fiftyone-library>`, the core library, and the Python SDK
    * - **FiftyOne App**
-     - | The GUI attached to FiftyOne for graphically viewing, filtering, and understanding
+     - | The :ref:`GUI attached to FiftyOne <fiftyone-app>` for graphically viewing, filtering, and understanding
        | your computer vision data.
 Can be launched within an IPython notebook,
        | in the browser, or as a standalone desktop app.
    * - **FiftyOne Teams**
-     - | The enterprise-grade suite built on top of FiftyOne for collaboration,
+     - | `The enterprise-grade suite <https://voxel51.com/fiftyone-teams/>`_ built on top of FiftyOne for collaboration,
        | permissioning, and working with cloud-backed media

 .. _fiftyone-components-terminology: